A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

+We could also consider \emph{topological minors} instead.
+We would like to find an edge subdivision of some given graph $G$ in a grid cube.
+In this case we are forced to bound the degree of $G$ with $2d$, since the maximum degree of the grid is an upper bound on the maximum degree of its topological minors.
+As in the proof above, we need to use a grid of side length at least $c'n^\frac{1}{d-1}$ for some $(2d)^{1/d}<c'=O(1)$ in order to fit the starting points of the at most $2dn$ wires into a single layer.
+Then invoking the Strong Cube Wiring yields the following theorem.

+\begin{theorem} There exists a constant $c$ such that for all $d\ge 3$, any graph with $n$ vertices and maximum degree $2d$ is the topological minor of the $d$-dimensional grid hypercube of side length $cn^{\frac{1}{d-1}}$. \end{theorem}

-\subsection{Applying the lower-bound framework}
+\section{Applying the lower-bound framework}

-In order to construct reductions for our problems, we can often reuse gadgetry from classical NP-completeness proofs.
-Note however that many of these proofs start with an arbitrary planar graph, and drawing even a planar graph of maximum degree $3$ on $n$ vertices may require an $\Theta(n)\times \Theta(n)$ grid, which results in a reduction that is too weak for ETH-tight bounds.
-Therefore, we either start with {\sc Grid Embedded SAT}, or we need to restrict the initial planar graph.
-The latter usually requires starting the reduction with an arbitrary (3,3)-CNF formula and a specific grid drawing of its incidence graph (with crossings), as seen in the proof of Lemma~\ref{thm:GridEmbSATlower}.
+In order to construct reductions for our problems, we can often reuse gadgetry from classical \NP-completeness proofs.
+The simplest approach would be to start with a problem on planar graphs, and try to create a grid graph based on that.
+Unfortunately, this approach is not sufficient for ETH-tight lower bounds for the following reason.
+Drawing a planar graph (even of maximum degree $3$) on $n$ vertices may require an $\Theta(n)\times \Theta(n)$ grid.
+Usually, the ETH-based lower bound for the starting planar problem is of the form $2^{\Omega(\sqrt{n})}$.
+Trying to realize the planar graph as a grid graph results in a graph of size $n^2$, since connecting distant vertices requires us to subdivide the edge with $\Omega(n)$ grid points.
+Therefore the resulting lower bound would be of the form $2^{\Omega(n^{1/4})}$, which is not ETH-tight.

+Instead, it is usually required to maintain a grid drawing carefully in a grid of size $O(n)\times O(n)$.
+In our reductions, we will either start with {\sc Grid Embedded SAT}, or with an arbitrary (3,3)-CNF formula and a specific grid drawing of its incidence graph (with crossings), similar to what we have done in the proof of Lemma~\ref{thm:GridEmbSATlower}.

+Recall that our goal is to prove the lower bounds in the most restricted graph class possible.
+Thus, where possible we aim to get a lower bound in induced grid graphs.
+There are two cases where we do not succeed in obtaining such a lower bound.